Partnership Agreement Lawyers NSW

 This does lead us to one of the principal cons of franchising, being that you do not have as much control over each store.
 Your franchisees are entrepreneurs, not employees.
 However, if you have robust systems, policies and procedures in place that you communicate effectively to your franchisees, and have a solid franchising agreement that outlines the exact operating procedures you want your franchisees to follow, this will minimise the risks associated with not having as much control over each store.

 Franchising does expose you and your business to a variety of legal risks.
-For example, July 2018 will see the introduction of single touch payroll, whereby companies with more than 20 employees will have to report salary, pay as you go (PAYG) withholding and super information directly to the ATO at the same time they pay their employees.
+For example in 2018 single touch payroll was introduced, whereby companies with more than 20 employees will have to report salary, pay as you go (PAYG) withholding and super information directly to the ATO at the same time they pay their employees.
 The Fair Work Amendment (Protecting Vulnerable Workers) Bill has also made franchisors liable for any franchisee breaches of employment and fair work legislation.

 Are you ready to franchise?

-If you are thinking of franchising your business you should seek the assistance of a legal professional to prepare a franchise agreement that covers all the bases, is fair to both franchisor and franchisee, and minimises the extra risk that comes with franchising.
-Contact Turnbull Hill to find out how we can help.
+If you are thinking of franchising your business or becoming a franchisee you should seek the assistance of a legal professional to prepare a franchise agreement that covers all the bases, is fair to both parties, and minimises the extra risk that comes with franchising.
+Contact us to find out how we can help.

 Get Help